xyangcui/LIM/README.md

 optimal_state: related to forecasts of opportunity.

-forecast: use your LIM to do forecast.
+forecast: use your LIM to forecast.

 long_run: use LIM to run a climatogical experiment.
 Aims at climatology research.